LordDashMe/wordpress-scaffolding/README.md

 # Wordpress Scaffolding

-A kick starter git repository structure of the wordpress project.
+:construction: A kick starter git repository project structure for the wordpress.

 ## Disclaimer